tlspuffin/tlspuffin/docs/docs/overview.md

         agent_descriptor.typ == other.typ && agent_descriptor.tls_version == other.tls_version
     }

-    /// Shutdown the PUT by consuming it and returning a string which summarizes the execution. fn shutdown(&mut self) -> String;
+    /// Shut down the PUT by consuming it and returning a string that summarizes the execution. fn shutdown(&mut self) -> String;

     /// Returns a textual representation of the version of the PUT used by self